 Personal Commitment

 I pledge and agree to abide by the terms of this agreement.
-I understand that a violation of, or noncompliance with, any of these terms can result in my being discharged.
+I understand that a violation of, or noncompliance with any of these terms can result in my being discharged.
 Further, I pledge to remain free of all illegal drugs and not to abuse legal drugs during my term of employment.

 Employee Date Employer Date